wrgrant/carnd-project2-sign-classifier/writeup.md

 I chose 20 epochs because that was about the point where I could tell the validation accuracy would plateau.

 ####4.
-Describe the approach taken for finding a solution.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

-####4.
 Solution approach
 The code for calculating the accuracy of the model is located in the twelfth cell of the Jupyter notebook.